 The Archive and Documentation Centre (CARDOC) has been producing studies every six months since 2007.
 The studies are based on the European Parliament’s historical documentation.
 Paper copies may be obtained in several language versions (depending on availability) from the Archive and Documentation Centre.

-Five years since the Charter of Fundamental Rights became fully operational this study looks back over the main milestones in the Charter's history and explains the key role that it plays in protecting the fundamental rights and freedoms of EU citizens.
+This study looks back over the main milestones in the Charter's history and explains the key role that it plays in protecting the fundamental rights and freedoms of EU citizens.

 This special edition is a search tool which gives a structured display of the analysis and the description of the fonds for parliamentary bodies concerned with development cooperation in ACP countries.
 This publication combines both a historical and an archival approach, retracing the beginnings of cooperation between the elected representatives of the Community and their counterparts in the African, Caribbean and Pacific states.